JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-03-bert_qa_bert_multi_cased_finedtuned_xquad_tydiqa_goldp_xx_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `bert-multi-cased-finedtuned-xquad-tydiqa-goldp` is a English model orginally trained by `mrm8488`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `bert-multi-cased-finedtuned-xquad-tydiqa-goldp` is a Multilingual model orginally trained by `mrm8488`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>